bootlin/training-materials/slides/security-userland/security-userland.typ

 == Linux capabilities: usage and examples
 <linux-capabilities-usage-and-examples>

-=== Capability based security
+=== Capability-based security
 <capability-based-security>

 - Theoretical concepts:

   - Subjects have capabilities: unforgeable tokens of authority
   - Capabilities control if and how the subject can manipulate a given object
   - A given capability specifies access right on a given object.
   - Completely removes the need of ACL
   - Examples:
     - Subject _user1_ can read object _/etc/motd_
     - Subject _user2_ can listen on _TCP port 22_ object.

 - POSIX standard comes with a capabilities specification, differing on various points:

   - Capabilities are not associated with objects
   - Capabilities are used in complement of ACL
   - Examples:
     - _CAP_NET_BIND_SERVICE_ allows to listen on any privileged ports.